nadzinski/nadiawadzinski.github.io/index.md

 Most recently, I've been diving deep into LLMs and the associated AI tools that are revolutionizing our industry.
-I'm my company's expert on AI-assisted development (Claude Code is a personal favorite) and I've been learning how we can use these tools effectively and teaching them to engineers across my company.
+I'm my company's expert on AI-assisted software development (Claude Code is a personal favorite) and I've been learning how we can use these tools effectively and teaching them to other engineers.
 I've also been building AI Agents and MCP servers for tasks like diagnosing errors from our logs and metrics.
 It's made me fall in love with software and technology all over again and I'm very excited for this new world that we're opening up.